 Sansevieria zeylanica (mother-in-laws tongue) is a stemless perennial flowering species characterized by its long, sword-shaped succulent leaves, which grow from a rhizomatous rootstock.

-This plant typically grows to 3′ feet tall, with sword-shaped leaves of snake plants are erect and rigid and grow up to 2.5’ feet tall and 1” inch wide.
+This plant typically grows to 3′ feet tall, with sword-shaped leaves of snake plants that are erect and rigid and grow up to 2.5’ feet tall and 1” inch wide.

 The dark-green leaves of bowstring hemp feature creamy-white wave-like horizontal stripes across their surface.
 They also have pointed tips.